AlgoMaster Logo

 We need to find a contiguous subarray within nums whose elements multiply together to give the largest possible product.

-This problem looks a lot like Maximum Subarray (Kadane's algorithm), but there's a twist that makes it trickier: negative numbers.
-With sums, a negative number is always bad.
-With products, a negative number can become your best friend if it meets another negative number down the road.
-The product of two negatives is positive, so the smallest (most negative) product so far could suddenly become the largest product after one multiplication.
+This problem resembles Maximum Subarray (Kadane's algorithm), but negative numbers change the reasoning.
+With sums, a negative number always lowers the running total.
+With products, a negative number can produce the best result if it later meets another negative number.
+The product of two negatives is positive, so the most negative product seen so far can become the largest product after one more multiplication.

-Zeros add another wrinkle.
-Any subarray containing a zero has a product of zero, which effectively resets everything.
-So the problem breaks down into reasoning about three things: positive numbers that grow the product, negative numbers that flip the sign, and zeros that kill the product entirely.
+Zeros add a second complication.
+Any subarray containing a zero has a product of zero, which resets the running product.
+The problem therefore involves three kinds of values: positive numbers that grow the product, negative numbers that flip its sign, and zeros that reset it to zero.

 Key Constraints: